 CMMC is not just about regulatory compliance.
 It is about trust and competitiveness within the defense supply chain.
 Contractors who achieve certification early will not only meet requirements but also signal reliability and resilience to their government customers.
 Those who wait risk being sidelined from future opportunities.

 Since the inception of CMMC, we have been on the front lines supporting contractors through evolving drafts, provisional assessments, and now into the enforceable era.
-Our mock assessments are designed to provide clarity and confidence while our official assessments ensure impartiality and continuity so contractors can move forward without disruption.
+Our mock assessments are designed to provide clarity and confidence, while our official assessments ensure impartiality and continuity so contractors can move forward without disruption.

 The transition from planning to enforcement is here.
 The question is no longer if CMMC will impact your contracts, but when.
-For many, the answer is starting November 10.
+For many, the answer is starting on November 10.

 CMMC certification is a milestone, but it does not have to be a struggle.
 Our team has been part of this journey since day one, giving contractors the insight and confidence they need to succeed.
 Connect with us today to take the next step with certainty.